SeanPesce/Library_Wrappers/Windows/wrappit/Readme.md

 # Important Information
 * This won't work for creating 64-bit DLLs (In-line assembly isn't supported on x64)
-* The files in the /include and /lib directories are shared library files, but cl.exe can have issues locating their default directories (C:\Program Files (x86)\Windows Kits\*) if the user has certain other things installed.
-For this reason, these shared files have been included in the local directory to avoid issues.
+* The files in the /include and /lib directories are shared library files and should only be used if issues are encountered when using default the directories (C:\Program Files (x86)\Windows Kits\*); an example is that cl.exe can have issues locating the default directories if the user has certain other things installed.